maredios/AI-predicting-a-film-s-rating/README.md

 ---

-# IV.
-Evaluation & Analysis
+# V. Evaluation & Analysis

 The evaluation of this project focuses on two main aspects: the learning behavior of the model during training and the contribution of individual features to the prediction outcome.